Is the Relationship Sale Still Relevant?

 The SNI process prioritizes interests, allowing buyers and sellers to move past positions (e.g. “I need a better price” vs. “if this doesn’t go well it would be a disaster for me personally and our company”; “we need to start this project by the end of the week” vs. “we need this project to finish on time because…” ) to find creative solutions that define shared expectations for a variety of issues – price, conditions, service level agreements, timelines, deadlines and even basic communication commitments such as next steps and decision processes.
 Trust is enhanced, and influence is amplified.

-Taking Control and Maximizing Results at the Close
+Maximizing Results at the Close

 SNI and the Challenger Sale fit nicely together through the entire sales cycle.
 Buyers want less hassle, more certainty, reduced risk, and improved profits.
 SNI and the Challenger Sale meet at this intersection with simple yet highly effective habits (Prepare, Probe, and Propose) in a proven and relevant framework (Teach, Tailor, and Take Control).